hantingxie/gamesparks-docs-v2/MARKDOWN/Documentation/Experiments/README.md

     * If you wanted to conduct A/B testing, you can add two percentile ranges - 0 to 50% and 50 to 100%.
   * Second, configure specific Variant values for each of the percentile ranges you've added:
       * Give each Variant a name, which will be visible only to those players who have been placed in the percentile range to which the experimental Variant is applied.
-      * Set the alternative values for the fields we selected when we added the each of the Variants to the Experiment in step 2.
+      * Set the alternative values for the fields we selected when we added each of the Variants to the Experiment in Step 2.
       * In this example:
         * For the *50-60* percentile range of the player pool we've *decreased* both the Gold and Silver coin values for Currencies 1 and 2 (as seen above).
         * For the *5-15* percentile range of the player pool, we've *increased* both the Gold and Silver coin values for Currencies 1 and 2: